 Let’s talk about Pages a bit more.
 With Pages, your posts show up on members’ newsfeeds, but visitors’ and members’ posts do not.
 Members don’t get any notification when other members or visitors post.

-Instead, members’ posts end up squished into a box on the side of the Page in condensed form.
-You can move them to your main timeline, but you must manually (yes, manually!) do it for each and every post.
-You can’t make members’ posts automatically appear on the timeline.
+Instead, members’ posts end up squished into a box on the side of the Page in condensed form, not on the main wall.
 Thus, Pages are pretty handicapped when it comes to member-to-member communication and are not so great for promoting community among members.